ItsLhun/pronet-profile/README.md

 - Profile enhancement: location, socials, and, in general, more user data.
 - Functional network tab for better navigation between users.
 - Log-out button and functionality.

+### License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+You may view and share the code with attribution but **not use it commercially or redistribute modified versions**.